YehudaRothstein/excaliburfrc.github.io/tutorials/git/index.md

 ---
 permalink: /tutorials/git/
-layout: text
+layout: tutorial
 ---
 # Git Tutorial
 A general explanation about git can be found [here](intro.html) This tutorial explains the different stages of working with git in our team.
-This graph shows the process, you can click on each stage to go to the document about it.
-You can also see a list version below.
+This graph shows the process, links to articles below.

 ![](img/git-process.drawio.svg)